-This Registration Statement contains two forms of prospectuses: one to be used in connection with the initial public offering of up to shares of common stock through the underwriters named on the cover page of this prospectus (the "IPO Prospectus") and one to be used in connection with the potential resale by a selling stockholders of up to common stock (the "Resale Prospectus").
+This Registration Statement contains two forms of prospectuses: one to be used in connection with the initial public offering of up to underwriters named on the cover page of this prospectus (the "IPO Prospectus") and one to be used in connection with the potential resale by a selling stockholders of up to common stock (the "Resale Prospectus").
 The IPO Prospectus and the Resale Prospectus will be identical in all respects except for the alternate pages for the Resale included herein which are labeled "Alternate Pages for Resale Prospectus."